bitcointranscripts/bitcointranscripts/bitcoin-explained/silent-payments.md

 Okay.
 So how does this compare to earlier proposals?

+### Original stealth address proposal

 Ruben: 00:21:11

 Sure.
 So the original stealth address proposal by Peter Todd, that one basically is quite similar, but the thing that was different is that because the scanning requirement was seen as something that was too much effort.
-So instead of taking the key from the input, the idea was that when you generate a payment, you add an `OP_RETURN´ to it.
+So instead of taking the key from the input, the idea was that when you generate a payment, you add an `OP_RETURN` to it.
-And in the `OP_RETURN´, you add a key.
+And in the `OP_RETURN`, you add a key.
 And then that is the key that is being used.
 And the downside of this-

 Aaron: 00:21:45

 So in that case, the sender's key, in your proposal, the sender's key is actually just the Bitcoin key, the one you're using to send money from.
 In this earlier proposal by Peter Todd, there's sort of a special key that's not the same key as the one that you used to spend money from, right?
-And that's included in an `OP_RETURN´, a bit of extra data in the transaction.
+And that's included in an `OP_RETURN`, a bit of extra data in the transaction.

 Ruben: 00:22:10

-And so when you do that, obviously you add more overhead because now you have an `OP_RETURN´.
+Yeah, and so when you do that, obviously you add more overhead because now you have an `OP_RETURN`.
-And the upside from the recipient side, well, it's sort of a half upside because one of the upsides is you still have to scan every transaction, but now you only have to scan every transaction with an `OP_RETURN´ attached to it.
+And the upside from the recipient side, well, it's sort of a half upside because one of the upsides is you still have to scan every transaction, but now you only have to scan every transaction with an `OP_RETURN` attached to it.

 Sjors: 00:22:30

-And you only have to look at that `OP_RETURN´.
+And you only have to look at that `OP_RETURN`.

 Ruben: 00:22:31